Have you recently given birth?

 - History of pregnancy

-Your physical therapist will also do a full physical examination of your pelvic floor, which includes:
+Your physical therapist will also conduct a full physical examination of your pelvic floor, which typically includes:

 - How your pelvic floor responds to coughs, kegels, and bowel pushing